 Image on a campervan, synonymous with road tripping, driving in between autumnal trees

-I had originally considered doing all my travel by public transport so as to reduce my carbon footprint, however, it soon became clear that if I did this I wouldn’t be able to get off the beaten track.
+Originally, I had considered doing all my travel by public transport so as to reduce my carbon footprint, however, it soon became clear that if I did this I wouldn’t be able to get off the beaten track.
 I wanted my trip to take me to tiny villages, over mountain passes and into national parks.
 I wanted to see the famous cities too, but really, all of my trip highlights happened when I was off the tourist trail, lost, and in nature!
 Over the 10 days I covered 4,000 kilometres, visited 5 national parks, explored 10 historical cities, ate delicious locally sourced food, met countless lovely individuals and saw more birds of prey than I thought was even possible!

 1. They drive on the right-hand side of the road